 No, it does not get you high, it contains no psychoactive properties.
 Discovered in 1940, there is still no evidence 80 years later that psychoactive properties exist.
 What do we mean when we say psychoactive – we mean ‘Get you high’.

-Any reports that stronger milligram strength makes you high, means it’s likely the product has something other than CBD in, so be cautious.
+Any reports that stronger milligram strength makes you high, means it’s likely the product has something other than the cannabinoid in, so be cautious.

-Fired when receptors come into contact with CBD is a serotonin like response.
+Fired when receptors come into contact with CBD is a serotonin-like response.
 This is likely what has led to the reported benefits.
 Serotonin is the body’s happy drug, that makes us feel warm and fuzzy.
-Releasing Serotonin may make it no surprise why anxiety sufferers report benefits from CBD.
+Releasing Serotonin may make it no surprise why anxiety sufferers report benefits from using the cannabinoid.